chef/chef-web-docs/chef_master/source/resource_sudo.rst

 ``groups``
    **Ruby Type:** String, Array

    Group(s) to provide sudo privileges to.
-This accepts either an array or a comma-separated list.
+This property accepts either an array or a comma-separated list.
 Leading % on group names is optional.

 ``host``
    **Ruby Type:** String | **Default Value:** ``"ALL"``